 AUSTIN, Texas — The Longhorn Alumni Band Charitable Fund has made an historical investment in current and future Longhorn Band students.
-During the UT Austin’s annual day of giving in April 2017, “40 Hours for the Forty Acres,” the Longhorn Alumni Band Charitable Fund committed $1,240,000 to the University of Texas at Austin Butler School of Music, including a $600,000 general scholarship fund along with nineteen named scholarship funds.
+Last week during the UT Austin’s annual day of giving, “40 Hours for the Forty Acres,” the Longhorn Alumni Band Charitable Fund committed $1,240,000 to the University of Texas at Austin Butler School of Music, including a $600,000 general scholarship fund along with nineteen named scholarship funds.

 Founded in 1964, the Longhorn Alumni Band was created with a core mission to raise funds for student scholarships.
 Beginning with just a few annual scholarships of $25 each, the Longhorn Alumni Band fundraising effort grew very quickly, and the Charitable Fund was created to respond to this growth with a long-term investment plan.
 After years of effective and faithful stewardship, the Charitable Fund board has taken a bold leadership step by entrusting the future management of these resources to UT Austin and the University of Texas Investment Management Corporation (UTIMCO).
 This is another important milestone in the Charitable Fund’s long history of upward growth, and it paves the way for a dramatic increase in student support.

 “The work of countless faithful Longhorn Band alumni has brought us to this very exciting moment in our history,” said Charitable Fund Board President Kent Kostka.
 “I could not be more proud of the current board for its vision and leadership.”